SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Related Work

 \subsubsection{Finger Grasping Contact}

-Two-fingered grippers have been utilized in climbing robotics such as ROMA I \cite{balaguer2005climbing}, which traverses truss structures, and Climbot \cite{6094406}, designed for vertical pole climbing and manipulation tasks.
-Humanoid robots have shown ladder climbing with grippers that hook or encompass the ladder step \cite{ladder_climb, HRP2_ladder}.
-Dexterous climbing in more complex and cluttered environments is explored in LEMUR $3$ and HubRobo.
-They consist of radially aligned micro-spines, supporting the robot weights under reduced gravity.
-A hand-shaped climbing gripper, SpinyHand \cite{spiny_hand}, has four underactuated tendon-driven fingers that can switch between crimp and pinch grasping poses and has exhibited promising results for a human scale climbing robot.
+Two-fingered grippers have been utilized in climbing robotics, such as ROMA I \cite{balaguer2005climbing}, which traverses truss structures, and Climbot \cite{6094406}, designed for vertical pole climbing and manipulation tasks.
+Humanoid robots have shown ladder climbing with grippers that hook or encompass the ladder step \cite{ladder_climb, HRP2_ladder}, \cite{yoshiike2017development, yoshiike2019experimental}.
+LEMUR $3$ and HubRobo consist of radially aligned micro-spines, supporting the robot's weights under reduced gravity.
+A hand-shaped climbing gripper, SpinyHand \cite{spiny_hand}, has four underactuated tendon-driven fingers that can switch between two crimp and pinch grasping modes and has promising results for a human-scale climbing robot, but integration into a robot is yet to be demonstrated.
+As free-climbing robotics communities study various grasping systems, selecting graspable locations correspondingly starts playing more important roles \cite{hauser2018efficient, xu2020grappling, uno2020non, contact_rich}.

-While these works show impressive grasping results in climbing, these systems still lack versatility and multi-modality in Section \ref{sec:multi-modal-contact} that our gripper provides in SCALER.
+While these works show impressive grasping results in climbing, these systems still lack versatility and multi-modality in Section \ref{sec:multi-modal-contact} that particularly our C-shape fingered GOAT gripper provides in SCALER with seven distinct grasping modes.
 SCALER employs GOAT grippers \cite{GOAT}, whippletree mechanism-based, passive underactuated two-fingered grippers that can mechanically adapt.
-Two variants of fingertips, spine and dry adhesive are used in the GOAT grippers to overcome different scenarios.
+Two variants of fingertips, spine, and dry adhesive are used in the GOAT grippers to \red{address} different scenarios.